Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main init
 ```

 Creates a new version-control system in the current directory.
 It starts with with an initial commit, a single branch which points to the initial commit named "master".
 A stage directory is intialized here; think of it as a shopping cart holds items and empties it after it is checked out.
-Each commit is identified by its unique SHA-code, a 160-bit integer hash from any sequence of bytes; think of it as a unique code for each given commit.
+Each commit is identified by its unique SHA-1 hash value, a 40-character hexadecimal string, makes it convenient for storing data in the .gitlet directory.
+We can use this to compare two files(blobs) to see if they have the same content, in other words, if the SHA-1 is the same, we assume the files are the same.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/RCM5DY8/intiailziation.jpg" alt="intiailziation" border="0"></a><br />